monitoringartist/dockbix-agent-xxl/README.md

 # Zabbix Agent 3.0 XXL without any limitations

-We would like to publish soon full version as a private Docker image `monitoringartist/zabbix-agent-xxl`.
-It won't have limitations of public limited image and some additional features will be added as well (Kubernetes monitoring is in our TODO).
+We would like to publish full version as a Docker image `monitoringartist/zabbix-agent-xxl` soon. **[Subcribe for Zabbix Agent XXL 3.0 updates](https://docs.google.com/forms/d/15TAGdkusa2r1TNVxf0ZeZtYaCCXPiubao1IYSbg1Z3Y/viewform)** right now.
+It won't have limitations of public limited image and some additional features will be added as well.
+Current roadmap:

+- host metrics - see [example of Zabbix Agent XXL template](https://raw.githubusercontent.com/monitoringartist/zabbix-agent-xxl/master/doc/Template-Zabbix-Agent-XXL.png) with some host metrics
+- realtime docker.discovery
+- Kubernetes monitoring - again realtime container discovery
+- stress testing support
+- tiny image size (~20MB)

 It'll be supported commercially.
-It's available only for private beta testing at the moment (see [example of full Zabbix Agent XXL template](https://raw.githubusercontent.com/monitoringartist/zabbix-agent-xxl/master/doc/Template-Zabbix-Agent-XXL.png) with some host metrics).
-[Subcribe for Zabbix Agent XXL 3.0 updates](https://docs.google.com/forms/d/15TAGdkusa2r1TNVxf0ZeZtYaCCXPiubao1IYSbg1Z3Y/viewform) right now.
+It's available only for private beta testing at the moment.

 # Environment configuration variables